D4n1eI/Human-Computer-Interaction-Logbook/Logbook/stage2_requirements/personas/gertrudes_germanica.md

 Learning medicine and developing her artistic abilities can be very time-consuming, so she wanted to use this app to organize her studies, not only for university but also for her side hobby.
 She wants freedom of options and customization so she can perfectly design her schedule, and also learn and study more efficiently.

 ## Pain Points & Challenges
-When she studies, it usually takes a lot of time to prepare everything, with the most powerful tools online being locked behind a paywall, she usually end up having tons of tabs open, which frustrates her a lot.
+When she studies, it usually takes a lot of time to prepare everything, with the most powerful tools online being locked behind a paywall, she usually ends up having tons of tabs open, which frustrates her a lot.
 She also plans her day with pen and paper, with although it gives her more freedom, it also takes a lot more time.

 ## Motivation
 With this product Gertrudes can have everything she needs for her studies in one place, while also having access to an easy to use calendar.
 This will make her studies more efficient, which will save her a lot of time.